 Interestingly enough, psychologists have done lots of research on exactly this topic, and they’ve found that these fancy materialist goods do not make us happier at all.
 To be more specific, they make us happier for a few weeks.
 But eventually, our brain simply gets used to them, and stops noticing them entirely.
 If you ask them again a year later, it will barely register on their conscience.

 Personally, I wasn’t at all surprised to hear of this.
-Think back on the moments in your life when you felt utter contentment, bliss, elation & satisfaction with your life.
-Think about the time you spent as a kid, with your parents, siblings & cousins.
+Think back on the moments in your life when you felt utter contentment and bliss.
+Think about the time you spent as a kid, with your parents, siblings and cousins.
 The time you spent as a newlywed with your spouse, and your infant children.
-The days you spent with your best friends, just hanging around, going on adventures & swapping life stories.
-The hours & hours that you spent pursuing your hobbies, interests & passions, without once getting paid a cent, until you reached a level of expertise & achieved something truly remarkable that you’re still proud of today.
-The look of gratitude & joy that you saw on someone’s face the day you realized that your volunteer work is touching people’s lives.
+The days you spent with your best friends, just hanging around, going on adventures and swapping life stories.
+The hours that you spent pursuing your hobbies, interests and passions, without once getting paid a cent, until you reached a level of expertise and achieved something truly remarkable that you’re still proud of today.
+The look of gratitude and joy that you saw on someone’s face while volunteering.

 These are the things in life that truly matter.
 These are the things that truly reflect on our character, and make us rich.
-It is no coincidence that they are all extremely cheap in dollars & cents, but extremely expensive in time, energy & effort.
+It is no coincidence that they are all extremely cheap in dollars and cents.
+But extremely expensive in time and energy.